About

 Multi-signal — not just news sentiment

-Unlike indexes that measure only media fear, we combine five independent signals: actual commodity prices (oil, gold), bond market expectations (10Y yield), equity fear (VIX), currency stress (DXY), and media sentiment.
-Five signals that cannot all simultaneously spike without a genuine global crisis.
+Unlike indexes that measure only media fear, we combine ten independent signals across two tiers.
+Tier 1 core signals: commodity prices (oil, gold), bond expectations (10Y yield), equity fear (VIX), currency stress (DXY), and media sentiment.
+Tier 2 dedicated indexes: food commodity stress (wheat, corn, rice), EM currency pressure, global shipping disruption (Baltic Dry Index), sanctions intensity, and energy supply security (Brent, gas, volatility).
+Ten signals that cannot all simultaneously spike without a genuine global crisis.

 🔓